 Sony HDR-PJ790V camcorder leads 2013 range, kills off standard definition

-Sony has officially announced its 2013 camcorder lineup, led by the flagship HDR-PJ790V, and has retired all of its standard definition models
+Sony has officially announced its 2013 camcorder lineup, led by the flagship HDR-PJ790V, and has retired all of its SD models

 Sony has announced its line-up of camcorders for 2013, with the entire range consisting of high definition models capable of capturing Full HD 1080p clips.
 It effectively ends the era of standard definition filming, but introduces a multitude of new models with extra features such as integrated projectors and 5.1 microphones.